 Your reaction to a potentially stressful event is different from anyone else's.
 How you react to your life stressors is affected by such factors as:

 - Genetics.
 The genes that control the stress response keep most people on a fairly steady emotional level, only occasionally priming the body for fight or flight.
 Overactive or underactive stress responses may stem from slight differences in these genes.

 - Life experiences.
 Strong stress reactions sometimes can be traced to traumatic events.
 People who were neglected or abused as children tend to be particularly vulnerable to stress.
-The same is true of people who have experienced violent crime, airplane crash survivors, military personnel, police officers and firefighters.
+The same is true of airplane crash survivors, military personnel, police officers and firefighters, and people who have experienced violent crime.

 You may have some friends who seem relaxed about almost everything and others who react strongly to the slightest stress.
 Most people react to life stressors somewhere between those extremes.

 Stressful events are facts of life.
 And you may not be able to change your current situation.
 But you can take steps to manage the impact these events have on you.

 You can learn to identify what causes you stress and how to take care of yourself physically and emotionally in the face of stressful situations.

 - Eating a healthy diet, getting regular exercise and getting plenty of sleep